This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Are systems reliant only on artificial lighting allowed under COS?
 (342.2)

 Microgreens and shoot production may use systems reliant only on artificial lighting.
-For greenhouse crops, however, artificial lighting is permitted only as a supplement to natural light (see 7.5.4).
+For greenhouse crops, however, artificial lighting is permitted only as a supplement to natural light (see Clause 7.5.7).
+Growing plants in a predominantly opaque structure is prohibited.

 Note: The organic greenhouse standards were not developed with growth chamber-like systems in mind.

-How much sunlight is needed to fulfill the requirement of primary source of light as indicated by 7.5.4?
-(551) August 8, 2022
+How much sunlight is needed to fulfill the requirement of primary source of light as indicated by Clause 7.5.7?
+(551)

 UV-C light as an anti-microbial treatment #

-No. Supplemental light permitted by 7.5.4 is specifically for photosynthesis.
-UV-C disinfection devices’ light in direct contact with organic products during production as a microbial sanitation treatment is not permitted.
-A persuasive petition for the inclusion of UV-C treatment in the Canadian Organic Standards would need to be submitted to the CGSB Technical Committee on organic agriculture for consideration.
+Supplemental light permitted by Clause 7.5.7 is specifically for photosynthesis.
+UV-C disinfection devices’ light in direct contact with organic products during production as a microbial sanitation treatment is permitted.
+See the Non-ionizing radiation listing in Table 4.2 of CAN/CGSB-32.311.

 Parallel production #